Even though you get along swimmingly with your partner, it doesn't necessarily mean you'll

 "Ask about their memories of your partner growing up," Doares says.
 "You know them as an adult but these people helped form who they became."
 And that can make for some great convos.

 "Sharing stories — funny, sad, good, challenging — is a way to see all parties as multi-dimensional," Doares says.
 "Remember that everyone’s memories are different but it will provide more perspective."

-If you feel rejected by your partner's family, let them know so you can begin fixing the problem.
+7 Talk With Your Partner If you feel rejected by your partner's family, let them know so you can begin fixing the problem.
 Photo credit: Shutterstock

 Of course, if you truly aren't being accepted into the family — or worse, if you're feeling